-In considering sex work, police and health practitioners have historically focused on ‘the street’ as the principal location that sex workers were based.
+In considering sex work, police and health practitioners have historically focused on ‘the street’ as the principal location where sex workers were based.
 However, in the 21st century the sex industry has changed enormously, and today most commercial sex work happens online.

-Professor Sanders’ led the ‘Beyond the Gaze’ project, which broke new ground by examining the fundamental change from the street to the internet through the varied lenses of sex workers, customers, practitioners, police, policy makers and adult entertainment web platforms.
+Professor Sanders led the ‘Beyond the Gaze’ project, which broke new ground by examining the fundamental change from the street to the internet through the varied lenses of sex workers, customers, practitioners, police, policy makers and adult entertainment web platforms.
 The three-year, ESRC-funded study has produced some of the largest datasets in the world and has already generated two critically acclaimed books.

 Among other topics, the research explored: